reedless/ilytics/README.md

 ## Backend

-This repo contains the backend(gunicorn, flask, and darknet model) for ilytics.sg
+This repo contains the backend(gunicorn, flask, and darknet model) for ilytics.sg.

 ## Run Instruction